Dick Dale, the king of surf guitar, dies at 81

 Guitar Player magazine dubbed Dale not only the king of surf guitar but also, controversially, the father of heavy metal.
 He is routinely included on lists of the most glaring omissions from the Rock 'n' Roll Hall of Fame.

-Dale reached wide new audiences during the 1990s, when his hit "Misirlou," an amped-up, high-speed updating of a Mediterranean folk song, featured prominently in the soundtrack of Quintin Tarantino's cult hit "Pulp Fiction."
+Dale reached wide new audiences during the 1990s, when his hit "Misirlou," an amped-up, high-speed updating of a Mediterranean folk song, featured prominently in the soundtrack of Quentin Tarantino's cult hit "Pulp Fiction."

 "Having 'Misirlou' as your opening credit, it's just so intense," Tarantino said as quoted in the rock critic Gary Graff's book "Pulp Fiction: The Complete Story of Quentin Tarantino's Masterpiece."